mcdevzofcZour/heckeruwu/README.md

 - **8089/TCP** - used by the web application to communicate with Janus server (REST API)
 - **\*/UDP** - UDP ports are used for the RTP screencast (the port is chosen dynamically by Janus).

-*Notice: aPuppet requires enabling all incoming and outgoing UDP traffic, especially if you're behind a NAT.*
+*Notice: Headwind Remote requires enabling all incoming and outgoing UDP traffic, especially if you're behind a NAT.*

 ### Setup options and use cases

-You can install aPuppet with different options.
+You can install Headwind Remote with different options.

 #### Janus, Nginx, Certbot

-Installation of all components, generation and renewal an SSL certificate required for aPuppet proper work.
+Installation of all components, generation and renewal an SSL certificate required for Headwind Remote proper work.

 This is the default option.
 Set the parameters `is_certbot_enabled` and `is_nginx_enabled` (or comment them) in the main configuration file `config.yaml`.

 #### Janus, Nginx

-If you have your own SSL certificate, you can use it in aPuppet premium (contact the sales team on https://apuppet.org for details).
+If you have your own SSL certificate, you can use it in Headwind Remote Premium (contact the sales team on https://headwind-remote.com for details).

 To setup this option, turn off certbot in the configuration file `config.yaml`: